atomicjolt/konbata/README.md

 ## Installation

+Konbata depends on LibreOffice for source file conversion.
+You'll need to download and install it to your machine.
+You can do so [here](https://www.libreoffice.org/download/download/).
+Konbata was tested against LibreOffice version 5.3.0.

 After checking out the repo, run `bundle install` to install dependencies.

 Create a `konbata.yml` file and add credentials: